trentm/go-ecslog/internal/kqlog/README.md

   Does KQL in Kibana/Elasticsearch handling timezones if the timestamp specifies a TZ offset (e.g. as ecszap does)?
 If so, should kqlog special case `@timestamp`?
+- I'm curious if KQL handles the case of a term with both a unescaped and an escaped asterisk: `foo*bar\*`.